On the degree of polynomials computing square roots mod p: Lower bound for polynomials computing square roots

-For $C(X)$ being a constant and $m = p-1$, this follows from a result of Biro~\cite{Biro}, who classified low-degree polynomials that take two values on $\F_p^*$.
+The above statement for $m = p-1$ and $C(X)$ being a constant follows from a result of Biro~\cite{Biro}, who classified low-degree polynomials that take two values on $\F_p^*$.
 The proof from~\cite{Biro} is a delicate investigation of certain power sums.
-Our proof is quite different, and has the flexibility of allowing for the robust version proved in the next section (which gives, for example, a classification of low-degree polynomials that take only 2 values on $90\%$ of $\F_p^*$).
+Our proof for $m < p-1$ is quite different, and has the flexibility of allowing for the robust version proved in the next section (which gives, for example, a classification of low-degree polynomials that take only 2 values on $99\%$ of $G$).

 In this generality, the bound of $\frac{2m}{3}$ is tight.
 If $m$ is divisible by $3$, then the polynomial $f(X) = \left(X^{2m/3} + X^{m/3} - \frac{1}{2}\right)$ is such that $f(x)^2 = \frac{9}{4}$ for all $x \in G$ (since $x^{m/3}$ is a cube root of $1$).